As many people have reported over the last few years, golf in the UK has seen a decline both in rounds played and in membership.

 So, despite issuing a brief to find commercial partners to help them ‘grow the game’, they finally settled on a partnership with Your Golf Travel.

 Surely, they take people AWAY from the UK to play golf, rather than encourage people to take up the game in the UK?

-Oh no, their friends in the marketing department were busy pretending to the world they were forward-thinking when they commissioned a new ad campaign to promote the game aimed almost solely on increasing golf participation in the UK.
+Oh no, their friends in the marketing department were busy pretending to the world they were forward-thinking, when they commissioned a new ad campaign to promote the game.
+Aimed almost solely at increasing golf participation in the UK.

 Just because you invest in a marketing campaign using diverse characters, doesn’t mean they will be welcomed with open arms.

 This message is not effective unless it is backed up by action!

 When the lumberjack shirt or pink leather jacket-wearing Millennials turn up at a club, he or she is more likely to be sent away with a book of rules on golf attire.